Miczu212/Clustering_Compression_Algorithm/README.md

 <br>• bmp_header (if BMP)</br>
 <br>• centroids (n_clusters x chunk_size)</br>
 <br>• saved data, as id's of closest cluster (how_many_bits_per_ID x chunk_count bits)</br>
-<br>Because this algorithm is based on k-means clusterization, data during decompression is lost,
+<br>Because this algorithm is based on clusterization, data during decompression is lost,
 but that loss is dependent on ammount of clusters and their size</br></p>